minhphan46/ar_object_detection/README.md

 # OR using Yarn
 yarn install

-# if you cant install, try:
+# if you can't install, try:
 npm install --legacy-peer-deps
 ```